Historical Global Development Divisions

 Scenario

-You have the chance to go to the United Nations in New York and present a case for including one new indicator into the HDI league.
+You have the chance to go to the United Nations in Geneva and present a case for including one new indicator into the HDI league.
 Choose one from the list below and research it carefully and thoroughly using good quality sources.

 1. Gender Equality